RohitRam9701/JavaScript-Tutorial/README.md

 JavaScript Tutorial Provided by CodeWithHarry(https://github.com/CodeWithHarry/ultimate-js-course-youtube).
-I have committed some changes for myself.
+Some changes have been committed  for myself.